Location: Champoeg State Park, St. Paul, OR

 Directions and Parking Instructions

 Take I-5 Exit 278 (Aurora), 7 miles south of Wilsonville.
 Follow signs west approximately 5 miles to the park.
 Allow at least 45 minutes travel time from Portland or Salem.
 Please car pool to the start.
 We will only have about 130 parking spots if it has been raining in the days leading up to the race.
 If this happens we may have to park some runners over 1 mile from the start!
 Help out your fellow runners and car pool out to the park.
-Parking is $5 but Autumn Leaves will pay for parking for all runners.
-Visitors must pay for their own parking.
+As you enter the park a volunteer will give you a ticket stub to put on your dash.
+We pay $5 per car for you to enter the park, so please CARPOOL is you can.
+It gives everyone a great spot and saves the club some money too.

 Race Day Weather

 Fall in Western Oregon can be most anything.
 Usually we have cool mornings (mid 30’s) and cloudy afternoons.
 Dress for all weather types from sunny 70 degrees to rain and the mid 40’s.
-You will have a dry area to leave your drop bags.
+A couple of tarps will be down to allow you drop bags at the start/finish.
+It should be covered but please keep your stuff in an enclosed bag.
 Also if you get to the park early you might capture a prize spot right on the course to leave your car, which you would pass twice each lap.
 You will need a headlamp as all races start in the dark.

 Results and Photos